ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday Night</h3>A chance of showers and thunderstorms before 7pm.
-Mostly clear, with a low around 46.
-North wind 3 to 12 mph, with gusts as
+Partly cloudy, with a low around 47.
+North wind 3 to 12 mph, with gusts
-         high as 18 mph.<br></div>
+         as high as 18 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">